rikivols/github_events_stats/github_events_api/README.md

 # Github events api
-This app fetches github events from database (Postgre).
-Aggregates these datas and makes stats available through an API endpoint `/github_events/all/consecutive_stats`.
+This app fetches Github events from database (Postgre).
+It aggregates these data and makes stats available through an API endpoint `/github_events/all/consecutive_stats`.

 The stats contain the average time between consecutive events that are grouped by repository and event type.